 Leveraging emerging technologies

-While every retailer will bring a distinct omni-channel CX strategy to the table, brands will have to strive to meet consumer expectations.
-Only having a complete view of the customer, offering consistent experiences and leveraging new technologies retailers have the edge.
+While every brand will bring a distinct omni-channel CX strategy to the table, they will have to continuously strive to meet consumer expectations.
+Only by having a complete view of the customer, offering consistent experiences and leveraging new technologies will brands have the edge.